lannguyen211/Calculator/README.md

 Learning JS with Calculator project

 ## Functions:
-- Basic operations: addition, subtraction, multiply, division and module operation.
+- Basic operations: addition, subtraction, multiplication, division and module operation.
 - Listen the event from the keyboard.
 - Change the color themes: default, blue and purple.